Understanding testosterone, what it does and how it functions in the body, is essential for anyone thinking of using it.

 Think of hormones as messengers of sorts that coordinate and control a massive number of activities and functions in the human body.

 When the hormone reaches its “target” it binds to receptors on the target site.
 Imagine a key that slides into a lock or a car that pulls into a parking space.

 After the hormone latches or locks onto the receptor, it sends a message that initiates specific actions in the target cell.
 Hormone receptors are found on the surface of cells or deep within the nucleus of a cell.

 Hormones, including testosterone, have a powerful effect and influence on the function of major body organs.
 They have the ability to influence growth and development, sexual characteristics, reproduction, and more.

 Hormones like testosterone can impact the way the body stores fluid, energy, and even levels of sugars (glucose) and potassium (salt) in the body.
 Even very small secretions of a hormone can initiate massive responses in the body.

 Therefore, hormones like testosterone can influence other body organs and their functions throughout the body.
-Check out the best natural ways to increase testosterone levels here.

 What does testosterone do in regard to body functions?